brettkobo/bicycle.gallery/README.md

 **Built On:** Vue.js and Wedeploy

 ### Todos:

-- ~~Build grid view bikes for search results.~~
-- ~~Create user accounts for authentication and admin.~~
-- ~~Move project to Vue CLI and Webpack / NPM.~~
-- ~~Use Vue Router to create templates for new pages.~~
-- ~~Decide how site architecture should be like.
-Does each post have it owns page?
-What kind of detail does each section need?~~
+#### Feed
+- Add created and method.function pattern into each componet for the "build" of the page.
+Don't need to pass props from main app file.
+Data can be contained in the componet.

+#### Search
 - Create advance search menu for tags, componets, description, etc.
+- Use the grid componet for the results
+- Add in ability to search using Google like searches with "category:fatback" or "groupo:ultegra".

+#### User
+- ~~Finsh making template for creating account.~~
+- ~~Revist functions that check if user is logged in.
+Currently looking if currentUser exists.~~
+- Allow for users to get notifications when someone likes their bike and comments.
 - Build pages for managing bike that have been uploaded.

+#### Bike Upload
-- Add in componets to track comments and likes
+- Add in all the componets for the bike upload.

-- Finsh making template for creating account.
-- Revist functions that check if user is logged in.
-Currently looking if currentUser exists.
+#### Bike Data
-- Add `user_id` to the bikes collection to make it possible to search bikes by user.
+- ~~Add `user_id` to the bikes collection to make it possible to search bikes by user.~~
+- Create fields for optional componets.
 - Create 3 or 4 test users and upload about 15 or so bikes for each user.

-- Add created and method.function pattern into each componet for the "build" of the page.
-Don't need to pass props from main app file.
-Data can be contained in the componet.
+#### Bike View
+- Add ability to scoll through pictures and have lightbox.
+- Add in componets to track comments and likes.

+#### Comments & Likes
+- Create collections for comments and likes, data structure something like comment, user id, user name, added, bike id
+- Data structure for likes something like, user id, bike id, date added

 ### Features:
 - Create account for users to manage their bike collection.